Maserati Ghibli on 215-70 VR15 Pirelli Cinturato CN12

-The Maserati Ghibli was based on a Mexico chassis that was shortened and given increased stiffness and rigidity.
+The Maserati Ghibli was introduced in 1967.
+Maserati's most powerful production engine yet, a 4.7-litre V8, delivering 340 horsepower, provided power.
+The rear suspension was a live axle with leaf springs and an anti-roll bar, while the front suspension was an independent arrangement with double wishbones, coil springs, and an anti-roll bar.
+The Ghibli was based on a Mexico chassis that was shortened and given increased stiffness and rigidity.
 Vented disc brakes were on all four corners and a five-speed manual gearbox transmitted power to the rear.
 In 1968 a three-speed automatic gearbox was offered as an option.

-Unusually the Maserati Ghibli used a dry-sump lubrication system as opposed to the more traditional wet sump system that stores oil in a reservoir beneath the engine.
-Dry sump systems use a separate reservoir to hold oil, from where it is pumped into the engine for lubrication and then recirculated back into the reservoir.
-This design, popular on many racing cars of the era and even today used almost exclusively in high-performance applications, gave many advantages.
-First and perhaps most important to the Ghibli's menacing shape, it allowed for an engine with very little vertical height.
-Another benefit to the reduced engine height was that the Maserati Ghibli engine was very low in the cars chassis giving a low center of gravity.
-Dry sump lubrication also helps to prevent oil starvation and provides better oil cooling, making the Ghibli's engine suitable for both road and track.
+The Maserati Ghibli featured a dry-sump lubrication system rather than the more common wet sump system, which stores oil in a tank underneath the engine.
+Dry sump systems store oil in a separate reservoir, which is then injected into the engine for lubrication and recycled back into the reservoir.
+This design, which was popular on many racing vehicles of the time and is still almost entirely employed in high-performance applications today, had several benefits.
+First, and maybe most importantly, it allowed for an engine with relatively minimal vertical height, which contributed to the Ghibli's fearsome appearance.
+Another advantage of the lower engine height was that the Maserati Ghibli engine was located relatively low in the car's chassis, resulting in a low centre of gravity.
+Dry sump lubrication also prevents oil starvation and improves oil cooling, making the Ghibli's engine ideal for both road and track use.

 Maserati Ghibli Borrani Wheels

-Borrani wheels are still available for your Maserati Ghibli, as agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.
+Borrani wheels are available for your Maserati Ghibli.
+As agents for the iconic Ruote Borrani Milano company we are able to supply all wheels from their extensive range.

 - Painted silver finish, as per the racing wheels of the period